harshamalhotra/existingDS-gitlab/packages/gitlab-ui/src/components/dashboards/dashboard_panel/dashboard_panel.md

 ## The component

-The component is a flexible container that can render any type of content.
 While not opinionated about its contents, it's designed as a container for a single query result visualization.
 It also provides useful ways to communicate the query state, metadata, available actions to our users as outlined by our [Pajamas guidelines](#pajamas-guidelines).

-### What this component doesn't do

-The panel component is UI focused and intentionally does not:

-- Manage data states or data fetching.
-- Handle filter logic or filter state management.
-- Process, transform, or visualize data in any way.

 ### Loading states